TheOfficialPeter/replit-desktop/readme.md

-# A replit-desktop clone
+# replit-desktop

-### Could not seem to find one on github so I quickly made my own (electron).
+Could not find one on github so I quickly made my own (using electron).
 You should have npm and nodejs installed along with the npm electron package.

 ### Clone the repository
 ```